wlockwood/lits/devnotes.md

 Facial recognition for running in bulk across many images on your local machine.
 An interface for putting names to face groups (many face versions that are all the same person)

-!!
-Even if I don't use an SVM, I can get better matches by allowing each person to have N known pictures for almost no additional cost.
-This would let me supply a picture with a hat, or sunglasses, and still get good matches. !!

 # Development Steps
 * Read image tags
 * Write image tags